Blockade of Germany (1939–1945): Safehaven Program

-Because of its close financial ties with Germany, Allied representatives were especially keen to achieve Swiss co-operation.
+Because of Switzerland's close financial ties with Germany, Allied representatives were especially keen to achieve Swiss co-operation.
 Although Swiss-German trade was generally considered to have ceased after November 1944, some companies, such as the Tavaro Munitions factory at Geneva, Switzerland, clandestinely shipped explosives to Germany, and German assets amounting to one billion francs still remained in Switzerland after November 1945.
-According to Under-Secretary of State Dean Acheson, Switzerland was the last country to fully commit to the aims of Safehaven.
+According to the U.S. Under-Secretary of State Dean Acheson, Switzerland was the last country to fully commit to the aims of Safehaven.
 In February 1945, an American delegation sent to Switzerland initially thought it had achieved a substantial reduction in Swiss exports to Germany and an acknowledgment of Safehaven objectives for the blocking of German assets in Switzerland.
 But following subsequent discussions with Reichsbank Vice President Emil Puhl, the Swiss later reneged on this agreement, and through the remainder of 1945 showed an unwillingness to embrace the Allied proposals to turn German assets in Switzerland towards the benefit of ravaged Europe and stateless victims of the Holocaust and other Nazi crimes.
 However, because of its excellent humanitarian record and protection of Allied POWs and other interests, the Allies ultimately decided against taking extreme measures against Switzerland.

 Post-war

-Following the end of the war in Europe in early May 1945, large parts of Europe lay completely smashed.
-Acute food, housing and medical shortages continued for some time and around 10 million refugees housed in temporary encampments or on the roads.
+Following the end of the war in Europe in early May 1945, large parts of the continent's infrastructure lay completely destroyed.
+Acute shortages of food, housing and medical supplies continued for some time and around 10 million refugees lived in temporary encampments or on the roads.